inaka/elvis_core/doc_rules/elvis_style/no_receive_without_timeout.md

 your timeout explicit you:

 - avoid hanging processes.
-- improve testability (deterministic behaviour under test failure conditions).
+- improve testability (deterministic behavior under test failure conditions).
 - ease debug and recovery.
 - can implement retry and self-healing.
 - potentially avoid denial-of-service scenarios where waits are exploited.